An Interview with Dr. Briglia on Sedation Dentistry

 Can you go in for a cleaning and get the sedation treatment?

 Dr. Briglia: It’s not common to be sedated for a dental cleaning.
 If the patient is too phobic for even a cleaning we usually do a full exam, and a cleaning can be done as part of that sedation appointment.

-As an example, during a sedation visit to take care of a root canal, cavities, fillings or a crown, the cleaning might be the first part of the appointment.
+As an example, during a sedation visit to take care of cavities, fillings or a crown, the cleaning might be the first part of the appointment.
 It wouldn’t be cost effective to do sedation for a cleaning.